 Preparing GRC cladding panels for installation

 Some GRC cladding panels required extra assembly of some parts, for example acoustic panels.
 Operatives on site installed the sound insulation from Rockwool, secured it in a panel and also fixed an inspection cylinder.
-This part allows for inserting boroscope through the panel for visual check of the substructure and elements behind the cladding without removing a single GRC panel.
+This part allows for inserting borescope through the panel for visual check of the substructure and elements behind the cladding without removing a single GRC panel.

 GRC panels included cast-in plates with a hook on notch.
 This allowed for the panel to be hooked on the subframe without additional moving parts.